 - Sterling silver can tarnish, but it’s easy to clean and is just a surface layer on top of the precious metal.

-- Stainless steel doesn't tarnish.
-However, while it is rust resistant, it can still rust easily enough, which is corrosive and damages the metal surface.
+- Stainless steel doesn't tarnish, however, while it is rust resistant, it can still rust.
+Rust is corrosive and damages the metal surface.

 - Silver holds its value over time, whereas stainless steel jewellery has minimal value.